Compare cheap mobile phone plans in Australia from under $20

 Do cheap phone plans have a catch?

-You might look at a cheap phone plan and think that what it’s offering is too good to be true, and that could be the case.
+You might look at a cheap mobile plan and think that what it’s offering is too good to be true, and that could be the case.
 A couple of the key things you’ll need to be on the lookout for with a cheap plan is the plan length and any limitations on inclusions.

 1. Check the expiry period